ChordPro/chordpro/docs/content/ChordChanges.md

 sections like `{start_of_verse_a}` and `{start_of_verse_b}` to
 memorise and recall two different sets of verse chords.

-In the ChordPro config you can add

-    settings.memorize: true

-This will allow a sole `^` character to recall chords:

 ````
 {start_of_verse}
 If ^you get back to heaven be^fore I ^do,